Table of Contents:

 - Fatty Cheese (beware of potential lactose or milk sugar content)

-The following vegetables can be eaten somewhat in abundance due to their high fiber and low carbohydrate content:
+The following vegetables can be eaten somewhat freely because of their high fiber and low carbohydrate content:

 - Cruciferous Vegetables such as Broccoli, Cauliflower, Cabbage, and Brussels Sprouts